netwww1/CalcBindingAva/README.md

 Or download source code and compile CalcBindingAva.csproj by vs2022.

 ## Overview
-Following example shows xaml snippets with standart Binding and with CalcBinding in very simple case:
+Following example shows xaml snippets with standart Binding and with CalcBindingAva in very simple case:

 ### Before: